Listen to This Article:

 All of our cooking and dining decisions have an impact on the larger food ecosystem.
 The further that food has to travel to reach us, the more energy is consumed and waste is produced.
 That doesn’t mean that we can’t enjoy foods from around the world.
 But it does mean that using local alternatives when possible helps us to reduce our overall footprint.

 Future cooks should be educated on the importance of sustainability and food waste, so they can be part of the solution.
-While shopping local and reducing waste on the consumer end also helps, the sheer volume of product purchased and used in a restaurant means that each cook or chef has the chance to make a major impact when they choose to support environmentally-conscious farmers and artisans.
+While shopping locally and reducing waste on the consumer end also helps, the sheer volume of product purchased and used in a restaurant means that each cook or chef has the chance to make a major impact when they choose to support environmentally-conscious farmers and artisans.

 Balance Between Tradition and Innovation